 His wanderlust would lead to a 45-year career in teaching, filmmaking and international development with stops in 80 countries.
 His global journey started with a little place very far from Elmira, a village on the Southeast Asian island of Borneo.

-McKee’s journey, from his beginnings in Elmira to his travels east in 1968 to the Malaysian state of Sabah, are the subject of his new book, Finding Myself in Borneo: Sojourns in Sabah.
+McKee’s journey, from his beginnings in Elmira to his travels east in 1968 to the Malaysian state of Sabah, is the subject of his new book, Finding Myself in Borneo: Sojourns in Sabah.

 McKee is now making his way back westwards on a book tour, with stops planned this weekend in Waterloo Region.
 On Saturday, McKee will be signing books at the Chapters bookstore in Waterloo, and the following day Sunday will be giving a secular talk and sharing photos of his experiences in Borneo at the Rockway Mennonite Church in Kitchener.